22 Examples of Customer Retention Strategies That Actually Work

 16. Build trust with your customers.

-There are many different ways to approach building customer trust, and one key method is to show that your customers are valuable, and solve for their unique needs.
+There are many different ways to approach building trust with your customers.
+One key method is to show that your customers are valuable and to solve for their unique needs.

 Customer Retention Strategy Example: Classy Curlies